DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 Use this approach for Node.js callbacks that fire during the test run.
 To ensure that the test function does not finish before the callback is executed, suspend the test until the callback fires.
 For instance, you can introduce a Promise and wait until it completes synchronously, as shown in the example above.

-> The `boundTestRun` option requires the same test controller instance that is passed to the function used in a test declaration.
-It's unable to work with imported test controllers.
+> The `boundTestRun` option requires the same test controller instance that is passed to the function used in the test declaration.
+It cannot work with imported test controllers.

 ## Limitations